Back to practical guides

 3. Be Specific and Actionable

-- Avoid vague feedback like “Good job” or “Needs improvement.”
-Instead, focus on specific behaviours and provide actionable steps for growth.
+Avoid vague feedback like “Good job” or “Needs improvement.”
+Focus on the behaviour, the impact and the next useful action.

 “In the last report, your analysis was thorough but the presentation could have been clearer.
 Let’s work on simplifying the visuals for the next one.”